What Is Natural Gas Leak Detection?

 Natural Force Damage

-Temperature changes, heavy rain, floods, subsidence, landslides, earthquakes and even high winds blowing objects into infrastructure create stresses and the potential for leaks.
-Tree root systems are also a factor to consider with underground infrastructure.
+Temperature changes, heavy rain, floods, subsidence, landslides, earthquakes, and even high winds blowing objects into infrastructure can create stress and the potential for leaks.
+Tree root systems as well as damage from animals can also be a factor to consider with underground infrastructure.

 Excavation Damage

-Whether it’s through digging, grading, boring or drilling the installation and maintenance of other underground infrastructure can lead to damage of natural gas infrastructure, particularly in urban areas with dense underground infrastructure across gas, water, sewers and telecommunications.
+Whether it’s through digging, grading, boring or drilling, the installation and maintenance of other underground utilities is among the most common sources of damage to natural gas piping systems, particularly in urban areas with dense underground networks across gas, water, sewers, and telecommunications.

 Outside Force Damage

-Vehicular traffic loading and contact from cars, trucks and other heavy equipment that can move can put outside forces on natural gas piping and connections leading the mechanical damage and leaks.
+Vehicular traffic loading and collisions from cars, trucks and other heavy equipment can put outside forces on natural gas piping and connections leading to mechanical damage and leaks.

 Intentional Damage